antoniablair/pyladies_scraping_workshop/imdb_exercise_2.md

     main()
 ```

-Let's update it to get our film information from IMDB.
+Let's update that function to get our film information from IMDB.

 ```
 import requests